gorda/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 This destination rule is in the namespace of the server (`httpbin.legacy`), so it will be preferred over the global destination rule defined in `istio-system`
 {{< /tip >}}

-### Request from Istio services to Kubernetes API server
+### Request from Istio services to Kubernetes API server{#request-from-Istio-services-to-Kubernetes-API-server}

 The Kubernetes API server doesn't have a sidecar, thus request from Istio services such as `sleep.foo` will fail due to the same problem as when sending requests to any non-Istio service.